Give yourself the best start to a Nile paddling holiday.

 Big boils, eddies that actively flow upstream and the classic pool-drop style of the Nile, you will soon be getting familiar with the sometimes counterintuitive way in which this river works.
 The first day includes two of the main rapids, Overtime and Bubugo Falls, one being the rockiest rapid we have on the Nile and the other a great introduction to the big crashing waves that form all along this river.

 Finishing at Super Hole – the Nile’s play-hole/wave – we will spend some time playing on this fun feature, finishing the day with a cold drink overlooking the river you just arrived at.

 Day two is when we get onto the rapids that the Nile is most famous for.
 Limbered up, the second day starts with a short drive back to Bubugo and Superhole.
 From here we will run the rest of the river.
 On this day, it pays to pay attention and remember the channels that we show you.
-Visiting Kalagala or Itanda Falls to scout them out (day two on the river is a bit early for either of these rapids) and then carrying on through Vengeance, Hair of the Dog, Kula Shaker and Nile Special.
+Visiting Kalagala or Itanda Falls to scout them out (day two on the river is a bit early for either of these rapids) and then carrying on through Vengeance and Hair of the Dog.

 Taking the wrong channel here can be highly consequential.
 The aim of having this short course at the start of your trip is to keep paddlers safe and help them make the most their visit.